floragunncom/search-guard-docs/_content/_docs_kibana/kibana_multitenancy.md

 **Note that each user needs to have at least one tenant configured, otherwise Search Guard does not know which tenant to use.
 If you disable both the Global and Private tenant, and the user does not have any other tenants configured, login will not be possible.**

 ### Kibana: Setting preferred / default tenants

+#### For FLX v2.0.0 and higher
+As of Search Guard FLX v2.0.0, the multi tenancy configuration has been removed from the Kibana plugin.
+Instead, multi tenancy is configured in the Elasticsearch plugin, as described in the [Elasticsearch: Configuration section](#elasticsearch-configuration) above.

+#### For versions prior to FLX v2.0.0

 If a user logs in the first time and has not chosen a tenant yet, Search Guard will